AlanoudBinSalamah/w04d04-psql/README.md

 There are many databases that understand SQL, such as MySQL, PostgreSQL, MS SQL, Oracle and SQLite.
 Each of these databases can be read or queried using the SQL programming language.

 ## Understanding of both databases and the SQL language.
 There are two important components to each data base.
-The information that's stored in it called data, and how the data is organized called the schema.
+The information that's stored in it called data, and how the data is organized called the `schema`.

 The schema establishes how that data should be stored and divided into different sections.
 The schema further determines how each of the sections relates to other sections.
 These sections are called tables.

 ```
-// CUSTOMERS
+--  CUSTOMERS schema
  id  |     name      | phone_number
 -----+---------------+--------------
    6 | Jackie Casper | 0505555458